 The appetizers and sides seem to change every year, but one thing that stays the same is veal.
-It’s a tradition for us, whether in Osso Buco style or these Veal Chops with Red Grapes.
-Throw in a beautiful bottle of wine and the evening is complete.
+It’s a tradition for us, whether in Osso Buco style or this recipe for veal chops, throw in a simple side dish and a beautiful bottle of wine and the evening is complete.

 Quality products … Quality Products … Quality Products

 And, I like to eat veal guilt free, so I purchase veal from a source where I’m guaranteed quality and humane treatment.
 A source that guarantees free grazing grass fed animals, which produces a more tender meat and a healthier, tastier product.

 This criteria comes with a pretty price tag, but when there’s a special meal, and a special cut, please don’t turn towards a cheaper piece of meat.

 This Recipe Is E-A-S-Y How to Cook Veal Chops

 These veal chops are simply pan seared and then finished in the oven and roasted into a beautiful tender chop.

 Roasting is an easy process with a six step catchy “SSRRSS” rule, starting with season and ending with season, it’s easy to remember:

 The USDA recommends cooking whole muscle veal cuts like veal steaks, roasts and chops to 145 degrees (medium rare), 160 degrees (medium), or 170 degrees (well done).

-Recipe for Roasted Veal Chops with Red Grapes
+Veal Chops Recipe with Roasted Red Grapes

-I served this with smashed new potatoes and simple steamed broccoli.
+I served this with simple roasted smashed new potatoes and steamed broccoli.
 Some Glazed Carrots would also be a beautiful side dish bringing a splash of color.

 I hope you give this veal chops recipe a try and if you do, please come back and give the recipe a star rating and leave a comment about your experience.
 I love hearing from my readers.